RoboDomo/RoboDomo/README.md

 These are just a few use cases.
 The system should allow whatever you can conceive and that there is technology to support.

+## DNS setup

+I have three  suggestions for managing your DHCP address assignments

+First, I set my NETMASK to 255.255.0.0.
+Most people probably just use up to 254 IP addresses  for their LAN.
+This NETMASK allows you to use any IP address in the 192.168.*.* range.
+That is, 192.168.0.*, 192.168.1.*, 192.168.2.*, and so on.
+You now have 65536 IP addresses to assign as you see fit.

+Second, I set up dnsmasq to assign a static IP to absolutely every device that's normally in my home.
+That includes my TVs, my harmony hubs, the TiVo DVRs and set top boxes, my phones and tablets, my SmartThings hub...
+EVERY device!

+Third, in order to have a lot of flexibility to adding devices of a particular type (home theater, mobile devices, etc.), I assign a block of 255 IPs to the categories:

+- 192.168.0.* - my router/gateway, my time capsule, etc.
+- 192.168.1.* - my computers and laptops
+- 192.168.2.* - my mobile devices (phones, tablets)
+- 192.168.3.* - my home automation devices (amazon echo, ring doorbell, smartthings hub, thermostat, fitbit scale, etc.)
+- 192.168.4.* - my home entertainment devices (smart tvs, TiVo defices, harmony remotes, roku, apple tv, audo receivers, etc.)